2021 National Women's Soccer League season: Tiebreakers

 Note: If two clubs remain tied after another club with the same number of points advances during any step, tiebreaker determination restarts at step 1.

 Attendance

 NWSL attendance in 2021 was impacted by the ongoing COVID-19 pandemic.
-Many early-season matches were closed to the public because of COVID restrictions, and when games were opened, many teams had lower average attendances than the most recent regular season in 2019.
+Some early-season matches were closed to the public because of COVID restrictions, and when games were opened, many teams had lower average attendances than the most recent regular season in 2019.
+This table excludes the 2021 NWSL Challenge Cup.

 Average home attendances

 Ranked from highest to lowest average attendance.

 Updated through 2021 season.
-A total of 2 matches were not reported, mostly resulting from the absence of fans due to COVID-19 pandemic restrictions.
-Portland Thorns FC were the only club to not report matches (versus Louisville June 5 and Kansas City June 20).
+Two matches were not reported, mostly resulting from the absence of fans due to COVID-19 pandemic restrictions.
+Portland Thorns FC were the only club not to report matches (versus Louisville June 5 and Kansas City June 20).
 Two matches (September 4 Washington at Portland and September 12 OL Reign at Washington) were declared forfeits by Washington due to COVID protocol violations and not played.
+Due to construction delays, Washington's scheduled home opener on May 26 at Segra Field became a road game at Houston, and the home date was not made up.